smartdevicelink/sdl_evolution/proposals/NNNN-support-for-android-custom-routerservice.md

 When SDL application determines which RouterService to bind with, the app creates the list of SDL enabled apps, and checks to see if a RouterService whose transport connects with a head unit.
 If a custom RouterService is already connected with a head unit, and a SDL application can identify the RouterService correctly, the app should work fine.
 However, if not, the application instantiates "possibly the best" RouterService.
 In this case, custom RouterService is less likely chosen, because custom RouterService has lower priority than non-custom RouterService.
-If the custom RouterService is the only RouterService that connects with OEM-specific head unit, and the custom RouterService does not connect with yet, the application unlikely finds the custom RouterService, and hence unlikely get registered to SDL Core.
+If the custom RouterService is the only RouterService that connects with OEM-specific head unit, and the custom RouterService does not connect with yet, the SDL app unlikely finds the custom RouterService, and hence unlikely gets registered to SDL Core.
-This proposal is to improve the connectivity with custom RouterService.
+This proposal is to improve the connectivity for custom RouterService to work with OEM-specific head unit.

 ### Current logic for finding RouterService

 Currently SdlProxy identifies the RouterService in three steps:

 1. SdlBroadcastReceiver class has a public method called queryForConnectedService, which finds the RouterService whose primary transport connects with SDL Core.
-This step also pays attention to if the RouterService is trusted RouterService or not.
+This step also pays attention to if the RouterService is trusted one or not.
     -  Internally, this binds with RouterService one by one and asks if its primary transport has connection with head unit.
-So the cost is not trivial.
+So takes some time, and the cost depends on how many SDL apps exist in the device.
 2. If the step#1 fails, then SdlProxy wakes up the best possible RouterService.
-    -  Internally, SdlProxy has the priority order, the latest (which means having the newer version) non-custom RouteService has the priority.
+    -  Internally, SdlProxy has the priority order, the latest (which means having the newest version) non-custom RouteService has the priority.
 3. Before the app binds with the RouterService, it verifies that the RouterService is trusted one.
 If not, then the app falls back to legacy Bluetooth mode.

 The problem is that custom RouterService is unlikely chosen in step #2.
 Step #1 actually depends on the timing when an app calls queryForConnectedService.
-It is up to the application when queryForConnectedService is called, but [the integration-basic document](https://smartdevicelink.com/en/guides/android/getting-started/integration-basics/) suggests it should be called at Activitiy's onCreate.
+It is up to the application when queryForConnectedService is called, but [the integration-basic document](https://smartdevicelink.com/en/guides/android/getting-started/integration-basics/) suggests it should be called at Main Activitiy's onCreate.

 ## Proposed solution

-A custom RouterService is basically designed for OEM-specific head unit, and the head unit will work only with that specific custom RouterService.
+Suppose a custom RouterService is basically designed for OEM-specific head unit, and the head unit works only with that specific custom RouterService.
-As mentioned in previous section, the current logic does not work very well with custom RouterService, because it heavily depends on the timing when the app calls SdlBroadcastReceiver#queryForConnectedService.
+The current logic in previous section does not work very well with custom RouterService, because it heavily depends on the timing when the app calls SdlBroadcastReceiver#queryForConnectedService.
-To improve the connectivity with custom RouterService, the approach would be:
+To improve the connectivity of custom RouterService, the approach would be:

-1. Do not rely on app to call queryForConnectedService; instead, SdlProxy should automatically checks to see the connected RouterService whenever needed.
+1. Do not rely on user app to call queryForConnectedService; instead, SdlProxy should automatically checks to see the RouterService that connects with SDL Core whenever needed.

-2. Custom RouterService can not rely on being waken up by other apps, because of its priority order.
+2. Custom RouterService can not rely on other apps wake up the custom RouterService, because of its priority order.
 Instead, it needs to start RouterService by himself.

 3. We can reuse the existing logic that verifies the trusted RouterService.
 If a RouterService is not trusted, SdlProxy can wake up the best possible RouterService in the same way as current proxy does.